raffaelladevita/clas12-timeline/README.md

 section is under construction, here's the rough outline:
 * `cd QA`
 * `import.sh [dataset]` to import the automatically generated `qaTree.json`
+  * by default, this is in `../outdat.${dataset}/qaTree.json`
+  * you can also specify a path to a specific `qaTree.json` file; this is useful if you have a more up-to-date version somewhere else, and you want to use the tools in this QA directory to make revisions
 * open `qa/qaTable.dat` in another window; this is the human-readable version of the imported `qaTree.json`
 * while reading through this file, inspect the online timelines